AVEVA/CONNECT-data-services-developer-docs/content/api-reference/operations/operations-usage.md

 <a id="opIdQuery_Get Tenant Resource Usage"></a>

-Gets the current resource usage vs the entitled resource usage.
+Returns the current rather than the entitled resource usage.

 ### Request
 ```text